MonicaMuller/linux_navigation_exercise/README.md

 3. "Move" into the `Coop` folder.
 4. List the contents of the `Coop` folder.
 5. "Move" into the `Chickens` folder.
 6. List out the chickens in the `Chickens` folder.
 How many are there?
 7. One of the chickens is younger than the others; which one is it?
 (Which file in the `Chickens` folder has the most recent modification time?)
 Use a command to figure it out!
 8. In a **single** command, move from the `Chickens` directory to the `Geese` directory.
 Consult the folder structure written out above if needed.
 9. How many geese (files) are in the `Geese` directory?
 10. One of the geese is sitting on a golden egg!
 It's larger than the other geese.
 Which one is it?
 (Which file in the `Geese` folder is the largest?)
 Use a command to figure it out!
 11. Navigate to the `Horses` directory.
 Consult the folder structure written out above, if needed.
 12. How many horses are in the `Horses` directory?
 13. Wait!
 There is a hidden horse in the `Horses` directory!
-What is its name??
+What is its name?
 14. Bonus: List out the contents of the Horses directory as a comma-separated list.
 You'll need to dig into the man pages to find the correct option.
 Perhaps search the ls man page for "comma"?

 <h2>What I Did</h2>